 When CBD (cannabidiol) first made headway in 2017, the positive press seemed to arise from curiosity more than anything else.
 How could a product made from hemp or cannabis be so theoretically beneficial, without any nasty psychoactive effects?
-But as the potential benefits gained attention - and CBD gradually became legalized in 36 states – the ingredient started being added to everything from candy to dog treats.
+But as the potential benefits gained attention - and CBD was legalized at the state level gradually throughout the U.S. – the ingredient started being added to everything from candy to dog treats.
 Now, products like CBD water have morphed from wellness niche to a near-status symbol to the traditional “say no to drugs” soccer moms.

 CBD water is just one of numerous CBD products — from colorful gummies to suntan lotion to eye drops — that are available to purchase and try.
 Like other kinds of cannabidiol, CBD water has unique features in terms of how quickly it works, how long it’s effective, and what dosage is most effective.

-It’s important to remember that CBD sparkling water contains fairly low levels of CBD itself, roughly about two to five milligrams per serving, dependent on the brand.
+It’s important to remember that many CBD sparkling water products contain fairly low levels of CBD itself, roughly about two to five milligrams per serving, dependent on the brand.
 In comparison, CBD gummies or oil can have between 10 to 20 mg per serving or even more.

 As a review, CBD is one of many active compounds in hemp and marijuana.
 It’s removed from hemp or cannabis plants to produce a single CBD-only compound, or a full-spectrum mixture that includes CBD and other compounds from the plant.
 At its most basic level, water of the CBD variety is merely water that has been imbued with CBD.